November 08, 2018

 With that said, if you are looking for a more customized and controlled adventure, going with a small operation might be a good option.
 Here you get the flexibility to pick your schedule, more choices of accommodations and meals, side trails options, increased personal attention, etc.

 With a smaller tour operator, you may have more control over what I consider is the leading indicator of a successful adventure, the quality of the guide and how well he or she speaks English.
-(Either way, you go, large or small operator, a big part of the experience and success of the trek is predicated on your ability to understanding the guide’s English.
+(Either way, you go, a large or small operator, a big part of the experience and success of the trek is predicated on your ability to understanding the guide’s English.
 Here it does not matter if you have chosen a large or small tour operator, I have used both and, in each instance, I have found poor communications tends to kill a trek dead in its tracks.
 It is like day old Coke, no punch).

-There seems to be two schools of thought about guides.
+There seem to be two schools of thought about guides.
 The first is that the best guides tend to work for the big named operators.
 The second is, if you look, you can find excellent guides that are top-shelf working for small local tour operators, even in the busy season.
 I just completed both the EBC and the ABC this year.
 I went with a larger western based company for the EBC and used a local Kathmandu tour operator for the ABC.
 My wife just had a knee replacement so we needed to select smaller a firm that would let us move at our own pace on the ABC.

 Picking the right local operator was key for me so we would avoid many of the pitfalls of a poorly run operation.
 For example, if you use a small local provider, there may be a concern they do not have the influence to be able to firmly reserve rooms along the trail, especially during high season.
 At times large groups have significant influence and can step-on a reservation for a single room.
 My wife and I did not want any chance of getting bumped and having to sleep on the floor in the Tea Room.

 There is a seemly endless list of companies to choose from in Kathmandu, which is the right one to pick.
 Before you start your selection process, you have to know that small, local tour companies live a life of struggle and unbounded demand.
 This may work in your favor as your business is highly regarded.
 Now I get it, some people are fine just showing up in Thamel and hiring a guide and/or porter, but what insurances are there that they will get what they were promised, a safe and enjoyable experience.
-The possible risks that comes with “shooting from the hip”
+The possible risks that come with “shooting from the hip”

 Being guided by a second-tier guide.